EvanTich/DiningDawgs/README.md

     - [x] Actually put on database
 - [x] Make the database "private" so you have to use an auth code
 - [ ] Make the website server side to make sure people can't get to the underlying database (and auth keys)
+    - [ ] locally store the latest version of the webpage (problems with updating the graph with this approach)
 - [x] Instead of listing the day when hovering over the line plot, list the hours and minutes
 - [x] Update the website's current capacity periodically (every 5 minutes)
 - [x] Fix the positioning of the selectors (sorta)